 MQTT mission is to teach the value of accountability and responsibility associated with Social Media and Tech.
 Embracing and accepting the diversity of color and cultures.
-Helping to amplify the value and importance of diversity in technology.
+Helping to amplify the value and importance of diversity and inclusion.

 Being An HBCU Professor Was Awesome